Mrs Jane Cooper

 Member No: NCS18-06535

 Hi, I'm Jane, an NCS accredited counsellor, with experience working with a wide range of concerns including anxiety, depression, loss, bereavement, relationship concerns, low self-esteem, confidence issues and personal development and growth.
-I am currently offering Online sessions via Zoom/Skype or telephone appointments.
+I am currently offering Face to Face sessions in Bromley and online sessions via Zoom or telephone appointments.

 I work with adults experiencing a range of mental health and emotional difficulties and in addition to working in private practice, I also work at Mind, a large UK mental health charity.
 Additionally I have experience working in a busy South London Counselling service and a Sussex based hospice.